The holographic dual of the GHZ state: Holographic entropy of the booklet wormholes

 \section{Holographic entropy of the booklet wormholes}

-In this section, we compute the holographic entropy and multi-partite entropy of the booklet wormholes to verify their consistency with the GHZ states.
+In this section, we compute the holographic entropy and multi-entropy of the booklet wormholes to verify their consistency with the GHZ states.
 The covariant holographic entropy \cite{07HRT} requires finding the extremal surface with the minimal area.
 Utilizing the time-reflection symmetry, this reduces to finding minimal surfaces within the $t=0$ symmetry plane.
-The area of the homotopic surfaces is discontinuous at the junction because each horizon adjoins $n-1$ horizons.
-To clarify the location of the RT surface, we define $\mathcal{S}^{(i)}$ as the junction interface on the $i$-th page.